 - Kasubi Tombs:

-A UNESCO World Heritage Site, originally Kabaka Muteesa I’s palace (1880-1884), the graves of Muteesa I, Mwanga II, Daudi Chwa and Muteesa II are found in the main house which was reconstructed after a fire in 2010.
+A UNESCO World Heritage Site, originally Kabaka Muteesa I’s palace (1880-1884).
+The graves of Muteesa I, Mwanga II, Daudi Chwa and Muteesa II are in the main house.

-Vibrant Holiday Safaris is licensed to giving you tourism experiences in the very best tourist sites in Uganda, check out our website at www.vibrantholidaysafari.com for more information.
+Vibrant Holiday Safaris offers unique tourism experiences in Uganda.
+Check out our website at www.vibrantholidaysafari.com for more information.